 Effective January 1, 2009, the Company adopted CICA handbook section relating to goodwill and intangible assets, which replaces existing standards relating to goodwill and intangible assets and research and development costs.
 The standard introduces guidance for the recognition, measurement and disclosure of goodwill and intangible assets, including internally generated intangible assets.
 The standard also harmonizes Canadian standards with IFRS and applies to annual and interim financial statements for fiscal years beginning on or after October 1, 2008.
-The adoption of this standard has had no material impact on its consolidated financial statements.
+The adoption of this standard did not have any impact on the Company's consolidated financial statements.